Skip to content

 One key thing we need Mg for is our nervous system, having an important role in establishing healthy nerve communication, and preventing excessive glutamate in the cell (Kirkland et al., 2018), which often results in cell death.

-Generally, in a post substance abuse state, our glutamate levels are extremely high, and Magnesium is a fantastic tool in modulating this.
+Generally, in a post-substance abuse state, our glutamate levels are extremely high, and Magnesium is a fantastic tool for modulating this.

 High glutamate also means high oxidative stress, and this often translates into overexcitation, agitation, high anxiety, and from a biochemical standpoint, neuronal cell death.